Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 Get Your Guide offers some combination tickets that can help you save (we also love their cancellation policy and the fact you can keep all your ticket bookings on your phone).

-Travelling to Abu Dhabi with children?
+Travelling to Abu Dhabi with your children?

 At most attractions and restaurants, those 12-years and over are considered as adults, well worth considering if you are budgeting a trip to Abu Dhabi with teens.